 Go to Space Camp:

 The U.S. Space & Rocket Center at Huntsville is also home to the world-famous Space Camp, where kids from 9 to 18 years can learn the mission-critical skills required for a successful space launch and put them to the test.
-There are now programs for adults, day camp opportunities, and a Family Camp offered as well (for more information, visit www.spacecamp.com).
+There are now programs for adults, day camp opportunities, and a Family Camp offered as well (for more information about their camp programs, visit www.spacecamp.com).

-Plan your visit to the U.S. Space & Rocket Center:
+Plan your visit to the Huntsville Space and Rocket Center:

 Get a free set of wheels: Complimentary strollers and non-electric wheelchairs are available with valid ID.